 Energy: Rutabaga is rich in beta-carotene as well as potassium and manganese which all provide the body with an excellent source of energy.

 Heart health: Rutabaga can be used as an excellent source of potassium that helps lower risk of a stroke.
 Potassium also helps control blood pressure levels by lowering stress and contraction of blood vessels, which allows for easier blood circulation.
-It increases oxygenation to vital organs and systems and lowers the risk of clotting.
+It increases oxygenation to vital organs and lowers the risk of clots that can cause strokes.

 Immune system: Rutabagas are very rich in vitamin C that stimulates the immune system to make white blood cells, as well as produce collagen that helps heal skin tissue, muscles and blood vessels.